- Long-awaited metro reef gets the green light for early 2021, 7km off Ocean Reef;

 Constructed by Subcon — who have a strong track-record in artificial reef design and deployment across Australia — this will be the seventh artificial reef to be deployed across WA.

-“Experience shows it won’t be long at all before the modules accumulate marine growth that will quickly begin to support new fish habitat,” said Dr Rowland.
+“Experience shows it won’t be long at all before the modules accumulate marine growth that will quickly begin to support new fish habitat,” Dr Rowland said.

 “With species like pink snapper, yellowtail kingfish, Samson fish and skippy predicted to make the reef system home, it won’t be long either before the reef is creating safe and accessible, great new fishing opportunities for small boat owners.